controlm/automation-api-quickstart/102-build-docker-containers-for-batch-application/README.md

 Specifying a job to run on a host group, indicate Control-M/Server to balance the load by directing jobs to the various hosts in the host group.
 Jobs will wait until at least one host is avalible in the group to start running.
 Running the docker container with parameter CTM_HOSTGROUP=application_hostgroup, would self registry the docker instance as a host and would add it to the host group.
-Once a container instance is up and registered into Control-M, jobs waiting for "host"=application_hostgroup, will start running on it.
+Once a container instance is up and registered into Control-M, jobs waiting for "host"="application_hostgroup", will start running on it.
 stoping the container to un-register it from a host group and un-register the host from Control-M.

 ### centos7-agent